NoahCardoza/CloudProxy/README.md

 url | Mandatory
 session | Optional.
 Will send the request from and existing browser instance.
 If one is not sent it will create a temporary instance that will be destroyed immediately after the request is completed. headers | Optional.
-To specify user headers. method | Optional, default to "GET". postData | Optional, must be a string.
-If you want to POST a form, don't forget to set the `Content-Type` header to `application/x-www-form-urlencoded` or the server might not understand your request. maxTimeout | Optional.
+To specify user headers. maxTimeout | Optional.
 Max timeout to solve the challenge cookies | Optional.
 Will be used by the headless browser.
 Follow [this](https://github.com/puppeteer/puppeteer/blob/v3.3.0/docs/api.md#pagesetcookiecookies) format